d3x068/SAPI/README.md

 # SAPI - Scan API Vulnerability Scanner

 SAPI is a Python-based API vulnerability scanner designed to detect various security flaws, including XSS, SQL Injection (via SQLMap), Local/Remote File Inclusion, Server-Side Template Injection, and Host Header Injection.
 The app can fuzz API endpoints from a wordlist and perform POST requests with a JSON body to test vulnerabilities.
+Used for fulfill the technical test.

 **Disclaimer**: This project created by d3x068 (Wildan Zaim Syaddad)